kai-vu/site/theses/index.md

 - **Argumentation-based explenation from KGs** (MSc): the goal is to run Tableau on an DL-formalised ontology.
 - **Case-based reasoning in the legal domain** (BSc): the goal is to create an ontology (DL-lite) for tabular data input and running the tableau algorithm to predict whether a case has a (non)violation.

+Rule mining, similarly to information extraction, aims at finding structures.
+In this case we want to learn rules that describe the data best to help us understand it better.
+There are multiple projects that involve rule mining:
+- **Rule Mining on Hypergraphs to Forecast Recipe Popularity**: The goal of this project is to use a temporal knowledge graph and some auxilary data to run temporal rule mining algorithms to predict future purchases at restaurants. <a href="LS_tempfor">Here</a> are more details.
+- **Community Detection from a Species Interaction Network**: The goal of this project is to extract interesting communities in species interaction networks and or detect interesting logic rules that relate to these communities.
+More details are given <a href="LS_comdet">here</a>

 #### Robotics and Knowledge Representation
 *Supervisor: Mark Adamik (m.adamik@vu.nl), Ilaria Tiddi (i.tiddi@vu.nl)*